scriptbuzz/aws-dms-postgres-onprem-to-rds-v1/README.md

 * Expand the Test endpoint connection
 * Select the default VPC
 * Select the replication instance name you have created
-* Select Run test.
+* Select Run test
 * Wait for the test status to show successful
 * If not, troubleshoot cause before you proceed to next step

-**Create And Test The Targt DB Endpoint**
+**Create And Test The Target DB Endpoint**

 * From the Database Migration Service dashboard
 * From the left panel, select Endpoints
 * Select Target endpoint
 * Check Select RDS DB instance
 * From the dropdown menu, select the RDS Postgres DB you have created earlier
-* The remaining fields will be filled out automatically based on your RDS database selection except the password which you will need to provide.
+* The remaining fields will be filled out automatically based on your RDS database selection except the password which you will need to provide
 * Expand the Test endpoint connection
 * Select the default VPC
 * Select the replication instance name you have created